sumborwonpob/mtofalib/README.md

 ### Pitch/Yaw calibration

 Open up the square hole in the calibration target.
 Try to include the whole square hole in the mtof depth image.
 Try to hold the target close to the mtof and the camera such that outer edge does not reflect in the mtof depth image.
-Since the hole center in the depth image is calculated from clustering, if the whole hole is not in the depth frame, or if the area behind the outer edge of the target is seen, the center of mass calculation may be inaccurate.
+Since the hole center in the depth image is calculated from clustering, if the whole hole is not in the depth frame, or if the area behind the outer edge of the target is seen in the depth image, the center of mass calculation may be inaccurate.

 ![](./docs/pitchyaw_calib_vid.gif)